Sec. 1 Purpose

 iv. for any qualifying exigency arising out of the fact that a spouse, son, daughter, or parent is a military member on covered active duty or call to covered active duty status.

 2) An eligible employee who is a covered military member’s spouse, son, daughter, parent or next of kin may also take up to 26 weeks of FMLA leave in a single 12-month period to care for the military member with a serious injury or illness.

 c) Benefits and Protections.
 Upon return from FMLA leave, employees must be restored to the same job or one nearly identical to it with equivalent pay, benefits, and other employment terms and conditions.
 UT System Administration may not interfere with an individual’s FMLA rights or retaliate against someone for using or trying to use FMLA leave, opposing any practice made unlawful by the FMLA, or being involved in any proceeding under or related to the FMLA.

-g) Once UT System Administration becomes aware that an employee’s need for leave is for a reason that may qualify under the FMLA, HR must notify the employee if he or she is eligible for FMLA leave and, if eligible, must also provide a notice of rights and responsibilities under the FMLA.
+g) Once UT System Administration becomes aware that an employee’s need for leave is for a reason that may qualify under the FMLA, OTI must notify the employee if he or she is eligible for FMLA leave and, if eligible, must also provide a notice of rights and responsibilities under the FMLA.
 If the employee is not eligible, the employer must provide a reason for ineligibility.

 a) Eligibility.
 Applies to an employee who has been employed for less than twelve months by the state or who has worked less than 1,250 hours during the twelve-month period immediately preceding the beginning of leave.